GDS FAQ

 Residential students are provided with a mobile GOCard at the beginning of the camp.
 The card is used to access the dorm, gym facility, etc. It also has a declining balance that can be used across Georgetown’s campus dining facilities.
 Students are responsible for monitoring their own balance and ensuring that they have enough money left on the card.

 Students can access the laundry room in their residence hall throughout their stay.
-The link here (new window)has a guide on how to download the Speed Queen app and load funds!
+The link here has a guide on how to download the Speed Queen app and load funds!

 The Policy Debate camp is highly recommended for all students, regardless of their debate background.
 The speaking, research, and critical thinking skills strengthened in Policy Debate translate well to other debate events!